Pathoschild/smapi-mod-dump/source/Modular Gameplay Overhaul/Modules/Combat/README.md

 - **Clubs:** up to 2 hits, being one horizontal swipe and one vertical swipe, by default.
 - **Daggers:** unchanged, effectively up to infinite hits.

+**Note that animations must execute completely for the combo framework to properly function.
+Ergo, animation canceling *will freeze your game if Combo Framework is enabled*.**

 <div align="center">

 <img src="https://gitlab.com/daleao/modular-overhaul/-/raw/main/resources/screenshots/combo_sword_small.gif" alt="combo_sword.gif" width="33%">